asjadjawed/portfolio/README.md

 Live: [https://asjad.dev/](https://asjad.dev/)

 This is the source code for my portfolio website.
-Following technologies were used in its creation:
+Following were used in its creation:

 - HTML5
 - Sass
 - Typescript
 - React
 - React Router
+- Particles.js
 - Normalize.css
 - Font Awesome